metaflow-ai/blog/tf-architecture/README.md

-# TensorFlow: A proposal of good practices for files, folder and models architecture
+# TensorFlow: A proposal of good practices for files, folders and models architecture

 ## TL, DR!
 ### EN
 - I list all the different tasks one will have to do when doing ML
 - I show a common folder structure that I believe handles all possible use cases nicely